qlik-oss/core-website/docs/tutorials/data-loading/simple-files.md

 * Loads data from all headers (`*` notation)
 * Specifies that the file is in text format and `utf8` encoded
 * Sets the value delimiter to the `,` character
-* Uses embedded lables from the CSV file itself as field names
+* Uses embedded lables from the CSV file itself as field names, reading labels from the first line by default

 ```sh
 npm start load-csv-file